-The second component of our VAE scheme involves a conditional VAE \citep[see, e.g.,][]{zhao2017learning} to sample the angle conditionally on a previously sampled radius, namely conditional distribution ${\bf \Theta}\mid R$.
-This angular VAE with latent variable ${\bf Z}_{ang}$ exploits a multivariate normal prior.
-The target is also parameterized by multivariate normal distributions, with mean and standard deviation function of the hidden variable and of the observation data.
-The likelihood is parameterized by a projection of a normal distribution on the $\mathcal{L}_1$ sphere.
-Formally, let us denote by $\bf \Pi$ this projection such that, for any vector $\bf s$,
+The second component of our overall framework is a conditional VAE \citep[see, e.g.,][]{zhao2017learning} which generates the angle given the previously sampled radius.
+More formally, it draws samples from the conditional distribution ${\bf \Theta}\mid R$.
+This angular VAE has a multivariate normal prior ${\bf Z}_{ang}$.
+The target is also parameterized as a multivariate normal distribution, whose mean and standard deviation depend on both the latent variable and the radius.
+The likelihood is parameterized as a projection of a normal distribution on the $\mathcal{L}_1$ sphere.
+This projection is denoted $\bf \Pi$, and is such that for any vector $\bf s$,

 where the considered norm is the $\mathcal{L}_1$-norm.
 Additionally, we define ${\bf S}({\bf\Theta})=\{{\bf s}, \ {\bf \Pi}({\bf s}) = {\bf \Theta}\}$.
 Overall, our conditional angular VAE relies on the following parameterization: